bendalab/plottools/README.md

 ### Colors and styles

-These two modules do not patch matplotlib, but provide functions aiding the separation of content and design:
+These two modules do not patch [matplotlib], but provide functions aiding the separation of content and design:

 - [`colors`](https://bendalab.github.io/plottools/api/colors.html):